-As at 31 March 2022, a legal claim for EUR 1,226 thousand related to liability - expenses for balancing power against the EPB was initiated from National Electricity Company EAD ("NEK EAD") in 2017.
+As at 31 March 2023, a legal claim for EUR 1,226 thousand related to liability - expenses for balancing power against the EPB was initiated from National Electricity Company EAD ("NEK EAD") in 2017.
 This claim is contested by the EPB.
 The NEK's claim was partially upheld for EUR 285 thousand as principal plus EUR 78 thousand interests by the 1st and 2nd instance courts.
 Both, EPB and NEK appealed before the Court of Cassations in 2021.
+The case is still pending.